javascript-tutorial/en.javascript.info/8-async/02-promise-basics/article.md

 A promise is an object of the built-in `Promise` class.
 It has the meaning of the "delayed result".

+The promise object has two inernal fields in it:

+- `state` -- one of: "pending", "fulfilled", "rejected".
+- `result` -- when `new Promise` is created.

 The constructor syntax is:

 ```js